-LMC Nature Preserve recently was certified as a Schoolyard Habitat
+LMC Nature Preserve is certified as a Schoolyard Habitat

 for wildlife by the National Wildlife Federation.
 "This